Your guide to meal prepping, and the containers that make it easy | CNN Underscored

 C Crest Glass Meal Prep Containers, 10-Pack ($37.99, originally $42.49; amazon.com)

 Glass containers like these are helpful if you prefer to quickly see what’s inside.
-However, these aren’t partitioned so they’re best suited for things like pasta or casseroles that are served individually.
+However, these aren’t partitioned, so they’re best suited for things like pasta or casseroles that are served individually.
 When storing prepared foods, Woo says you should “keep your warm items and cold items in separate containers so it’s easier to reheat your warm items.”

 Prep Naturals Glass Meal Prep Containers, Set of 5 ($48.99; amazon.com)